unbit/uwsgi-docs/articles/TheArtOfGracefulReloading.rst

 to trigger it: run the instance in zerg mode

-This is the first approach using multiple instances of teh same application to increase user experience.
+This is the first approach using multiple instances of the same application to increase user experience.

+Zerg mode works by making use of the venerable "fd passing over unix sockets" technique.

+Basically an external process (the zerg server/pool) binds to the various sockets required by your app.
+Your uWSGI instance instead of binding by itself, asks the zerg server/pool to pass it the file descriptor.
+This means multiple unrelated instances can ask for the same file descriptors and works togheter.

+Zerg mode born for improving auto-scalability, but soon became one of the most loved approaches for zero-downtime reloading.

 SO_REUSEPORT (Linux >= 3.9 and BSDs)